Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Time-Dependent Shadows from QNM Ringdown

 \subsection{Null geodesics in a time-dependent metric}

 We treat photons as Hamiltonian trajectories in the weakly time-dependent spacetime $g_{\mu\nu}=g^{(0)}_{\mu\nu}+\varepsilon h_{\mu\nu}(t,\mathbf{x})$ with $0<\varepsilon\ll1$.
-Our aim is to (i) derive the first–order forcing terms that perturb background Schwarzschild null geodesics, (ii) formulate an osculating–constants scheme for slowly varying $(E,L_z,\dots)$, and (iii) relate these variations to the shift of the capture/escape separatrix that defines the shadow boundary on the screen.
+Our aim is to (i) derive the first-order forcing terms that perturb background Schwarzschild null geodesics, (ii) formulate an osculating-constants scheme for slowly varying $(E,L_z,\dots)$, and (iii) relate these variations to the shift of the capture/escape separatrix that defines the shadow boundary on the screen.

 Let $x^\mu(\lambda)$ be a null worldline with momentum $p_\mu=g_{\mu\nu}\dot{x}^\nu$ and affine parameter $\lambda$.
 The exact Hamiltonian is

 Writing $g^{\mu\nu}=g^{(0)\mu\nu}-\varepsilon h^{\mu\nu}+{\cal O}(\varepsilon^2)$, and decomposing the connection as $\Gamma^\rho_{\mu\nu}=\Gamma^{(0)\rho}_{\mu\nu}+\varepsilon\,\delta\Gamma^\rho_{\mu\nu}+\mathcal{O}(\varepsilon^2)$, the linearized connection is